NATIONAL CASHEW DAY

 A favorite snacking and party nut is recognized each year on November 23rd during National Cashew Day.

 The cashew nut is a seed harvested from the cashew tree.
 The tree originated in Northeastern Brazil.
 However, it is now widely grown in tropical climates for its cashew apples and nuts.

-With leaves arranged spirally and a leathery texture, the evergreen cashew tree grows as tall as 32 feet high and often has an irregularly shaped trunk.
+With leathery leaves arranged spirally, the evergreen cashew tree grows as tall as 32 feet high and often has an irregularly shaped trunk.
 The flowers are small, starting out pale green then turning reddish, with each one having five slender, acute petals.

 The largest cashew tree in the world covers about 81,000 sq. ft. and is located in Natal, Rio Grande do Norte, Brazil.